MarcusKlik/fstpackage.blog/content/post/fst_compression/fst_compression.md

 - fst package
 ---

-The _fst_ package uses LZ4 and ZSTD to compress columnar data stored in the _fst_ format.
+The _fst_ package uses LZ4 and ZSTD to compress columnar data.
 In the latest release, methods _compress\_fst_ and _decompress\_fst_ were added which allow for direct (multi-threaded) access to these excellent compressors.

 <!--more-->